Master Planning

 Master planning process

-Our master planning process is being conducted in partnership with our patients, care partners, our people and our communities in order to best meet their needs in the years to come.
+Our master planning process is being conducted in partnership with our patients, our care partners, our people and our communities.
+The goal of the process is to best meet their needs in the years to come.

 This means: